 Southampton Early Years and Childcare Service

-There is a proven track record of effective partnership working between the Early Years & Childcare Service and schools, Children’s Centres and the vast range of providers that operate throughout the City of Southampton.
+There is a proven track record of effective partnership working between the Early Years & Childcare Service and schools, Children’s Centres and the providers that operate throughout the City of Southampton.
 Working collaboratively, the service has been instrumental in raising the quality of provision and improving outcomes for all children.

 The Early Years and Childcare Service supports the development of sufficient good quality, affordable and flexible provision for young children within Southampton, as identified within Southampton’s ‘Childcare Sufficiency Assessment’.

-The service also delivers a wide range of continuous development opportunities for early years and childcare providers linked to individual providers’ needs, national initiatives and other identified areas for development.
+The service also delivers a wide range of continuous development opportunities for early years and childcare providers linked to individual providers’ needs, local and national initiatives and other identified areas for development.
 We maintain up to date information on provision across the city and are able to act as brokers for parents looking for childcare and support.

 We look forward to continuing to work with you, making sure that together we secure the best outcomes for all children in Southampton.